iFactory3D/Firmware/README.md

-_You can find a more detailled explanation in the filelist above, called "Quickguide.txt"_
+_You can find a more detailed explanation in the filelist above, called "Quickguide.txt"_

 _Stay conncected with us on GitHub, GitLab and Bitbucket!_